Continuous-Collision-Detection/Tight-Inclusion/README.md

 💡 If collision is detected, the ccd function will return `true`, otherwise, the ccd function will return `false`.
 Since our method is CONSERVATIVE, if the returned result is `false`, we guarantee that there is no collision happens.
 If the result is `true`, it is possible that there is no collision but we falsely report a collision, but we can guarantee that this happens only if the minimal distance between the two primitives in this time step is no larger than `tolerance + ms + err`.
 We wil explain these parameters below.

 For both edge-edge ccd and vertex-face ccd, the input CCD query is presented by 8 vertices which are in the format of `Eigen::Vector3d`.
 Please read our code in `tight_inclusion/inclusion_ccd.hpp` for the correct input order of the vertices.

 Beside the input vertices, there are some input and output parameters for users to tune the performace or to get more CCD information.
-Here is a list of the explanation of the parameters:
+Here is a list of the explanations of the parameters:

 ```
 input: